 Sip on half a cup of this tea thrice a day.
 Refrigerate the extra for the next day.
 Like the soup, the warmth will soothe your sore throat.

-Yes, they do.
-As already mentioned, the trials proving garlic’s cold-healing properties were done using garlic supplements.
 If garlic’s taste and smell are too much for you to bear, taking dietary supplements may be a better alternative.
+The trials that have proved garlic’s cold-healing properties were done using garlic supplements.
 Garlic supplements come in powder form, oil, or as an aged extract.

-The usual recommendation of garlic supplements for adults is:13
+The usual recommendation of garlic supplements for adults is:11

 - One 300-mg dried garlic powder tablet (standardized to 1.3% alliin or 0.6% allicin yield) 2 to 3 times per day, or